scottwtang/powershell/New-AADApplication/README.md

 ### Logging

-The script leverages the [PSFramework] module for logging, and is configured to use either Azure Log Analytics or a CSV log file.
+The script leverages the [PSFramework] module for logging, and is configured to use either Azure Log Analytics and/or a CSV log file.

 Further documentation to be added